 Wiebe's Last Stand (#14)

 Mitchell held the record for just three weeks before Wiebe returned with another record-setting game, almost precisely four years to the day since his last.
-This game marks the fastest record turnover in Donkey Kong history.
+This game was, up to that point, the fastest record turnover in Donkey Kong history.
 But with a fearsome new player now in the mix, it too wouldn't last long.

 Hank, Hank, and More Hank (#15, 16, 17, 18, and 19)